spacenation/swiftui-sliders/README.md

-## SwiftUI Sliders
+## SwiftUI horizontal and vertical sliders for value and range.

-SwiftUI Sliders with custom styles for iOS, macOS and Mac Catalyst
+SwiftUI Sliders with custom styles for iOS, macOS and Mac Catalyst.

 <center>
 <img src="Resources/sliders.png"/>